AdielEstrada/Server_2016-Installing-AD/README.md

 <img src="https://i.ibb.co/0qvqTwR/8-performance-settings.png">

 This will take us to a screen called "Performance Options".
-Here, under "visual effects", we will click "Adjust for Best Performance".
+Here, under "Visual Effects", we will click "Adjust for Best Performance".
 This will help so that the virtual environment runs as smooth as possible.

 <img src="https://i.ibb.co/2NtG18y/9-adjust-for-best-performance.png">